mia-platform/documentation/docs/fast_data/create_projection.md

 ### Indexes

 In the card `Indexes`, you can add indexes to the collection.
-To learn more about crud indexes, [click here](../runtime_suite/crud-service/overview_and_usage#indexes).
+To learn more about CRUD indexes, [click here](../runtime_suite/crud-service/overview_and_usage#indexes).
 However, differently from Indexes that can be created on a normal CRUD, in this section the `Geo` index type is not available.

 An `_id` index is created by default, and it is not deletable.